System Design Space

 4. Architectural styles

-The structural shape of the system: layered architecture, modular monolith, microkernel, microservices, and event-driven architecture.
+The structural shape of the system — layered architecture, modular monolith, microkernel, microservices, and event-driven architecture.
+The style decides what stays cheap to change and what does not.

 How the book approaches architecture